Frequently Asked Coffee Questions

 Yes, and now you can select how you want the coffee grounds on every coffee product page (for ground coffee).
-We offer everything from Coarse to Fine, including specialty grinds for Espresso, French Press, Turkish Coffee, Moka Pot, Vacuum Pot, Percolator, refillable K-Cups and more.
+We offer everything from Coarse to Fine, including specialty grinds for Espresso, French Press, Turkish Coffee, Moka Pot, Vacuum Pot, Percolator, Coffee Urns, Auto-Drip and more.

 Why is your coffee so inexpensive if it's true gourmet coffee?

-What farm in Costa Rica does your famous No. 42 brand coffee come from?
+What farm does your famous brand coffee come from?

-The green coffee beans we acquire are, after careful analysis of the whole region, the best there is.
-Some coffee companies call it Geisha with an added i (which is actually a female Japanese entertainer), and some call it Gesha.
-We call it No. 42 because it was our 42nd coffee offering.
-We source the beans from a tiny family farm which is at high elevation with shade grown coffee fields that flourish on the edge of a mountain.
+We source the beans from many tiny family farms.
+Some at high elevation with shade grown coffee fields that flourish on the edge of the mountains and some at medium elevation with full sun.
 The workers hand pick every coffee cherry, and hand wash them too.
 Matter of fact, they do it all by hand right down to the drying of the beans in natural sunlight with beans spread over wooden planks.
 The same way it was done hundreds of years ago, an old world method.
 No automated picking machines or careless processing.
 Hand selected beans, among the best anywhere in the world.
 We are sure you can not get coffee of this quality for the price we offer it anywhere else.
-In most cases you will pay about two dollars an ounce or more, but not here.
+We focus on environmentally friendly processing that is good for the surrounding habitat.

-It's not even a blend, it's a single origin coffee from Costa Rica.
+It's a single origin coffee from Costa Rica.
 A blend commonly means a variety, large or small, of coffee beans from different locations around the world.
-It's popular for coffee companies to mix cheap coffee beans with premium coffee beans, and sell that coffee at premium prices.
-We do not believe in this, because single origin high grade coffee beans are loaded with quality.
+These single origin high grade coffee beans are loaded with quality.
 They are much better than any cheap blend.
 The term No. 42 actually came from trial and error roasting, where the 42 was our 42nd trial roast for Old Chicago Coffee's original.
 Many of the beans were in fact blended while others were single origin.
 The word 'blend' just kind of stuck.
-The difference between the final 2 blends (which we should really call roasts) were the farms the beans originated from.
+The difference between the numbers were the farms the beans originated from.
 The 42nd roast was the winner by far, the coffee was unreal.
 Rich, bold and full of flavor, just what we were looking for.
 We stopped there, we had our farm that would supply all of our No. 42 brand coffee beans.

 How much coffee should I use in my coffee maker?